Axel Dreher

 Axel Dreher (born September 17, 1972) is a German economist.

 He earned a master's degree from the University of Mannheim in 1999, and a Ph.D. in 2003.
 He is among the 500 top economists of the world according to the IDEAS/RePEc.
+According to research.com he is Germany's best Political Scientist and ranks second in Economics and Finance there.
+ScholarGPS includes him as a top-300 economist and among the leading 10,000 scientists of all fields worldwide.

 As professor of economics at the University of Göttingen and assistant professor at the universities of Mannheim, Exeter, Konstanz and ETH Zurich he has worked in fields including: